|Evolution predicts humans will eventually go the way of the Dodo.

-I can across an interesting headline in my newsreader the other day:
+I came across an interesting headline in my newsreader the other day:

 Here is their one sentence summary of what happened: